Blue-Giant/MscaleDNN_tf1/README.md

 # The codes for MscaleDNN
-This codes are implemented on tensorflow 1.14.0 and python 3.6 or 3.7.
-Additionally, if the codes are runned on Server, one should use the miniconda for python 3.7 or 3.6.
+The codes are implemented in tensorflow--1.14 or 1.15 under the interpreter python3.6 or python3.7.
+Additionally, if the codes are runned on a Server, one should use the miniconda for python 3.7 or 3.6.
 However, if you dowmload the latest version of miniconda from https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh, it is based on python 3.8.
 You should turn to the https://docs.conda.io/en/latest/miniconda.html, then download the python3.7 version.

-# This repository is aimed at the following paper:
+# Corresponding Papers

 ## A multi-scale DNN algorithm for nonlinear elliptic equations with multiple scales
 created by Xi-An Li, Zhi-Qin John, Xu and Lei Zhang